SKpro-glitch/RISCV-Processor-ASIC/README.md

 **Author:** Soham Kapur
 <br>
-**Description:** ASIC Implementation of a 4-Stage Pipelined 32-bit RISC-V Processor
+**Description:** This is a basic RISC-V based processor under development.
+It follows the 32-bit Integer ISA.